Anamika-Sangwan/OTPExtraction/README.md

 Optimization: Single regex pass and tokenization upfront to minimize complexity.

-Result: Achieved 97.87% accuracy on the OneBanc dataset.
+Result: Achieved 97.87% accuracy on the SMS dataset.